nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 _{more aspects and alternatives to be added}_

-### Delete By Tag feature
+### Delete by tag feature

 #### Implementation

 The delete by tag mechanism is facilitated by `AddressBook`, which implements `ReadOnlyAddressBook`.
 Additionally, it implements the following operation:

-* `AddressBook#removePerson()` — Removes specified person from `person` list in address book
+* `AddressBook#removePerson()` — Removes specified person from list of `persons` in address book

 This operation is exposed in the `Model` interface as `Model#deletePerson()`.

-Given below is an example usage scenario and how the delete by tag mechanism behaves at each step.
+Given below is an example usage scenario of how the delete by tag mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `AddressBook` will be initialized with the `person` list consisting of all contacts (image adapted from Delete-by-name section).
+The `AddressBook` will be initialized with the list of `persons` consisting of all contacts (image adapted from Delete-by-name section).

 ![DeleteByTagState0](images/DeleteByNamePersonList0.png)